horezmania/Lunar-Client-Offline-Account/README.md

 ```bash
 python offline_mode.py
 ```
-you ran my script, enter your nickname and skin.
+# you ran offline mod, enter your nickname and skin.
 Done, the game is ready to launch.